 - Create and develop new products or services and develop new business models.

 It’s crucial you use data analytics to determine which growth initiative is having the most impact.
-Such analytics should make it easy to see which organic growth strategy is the most cost effective in your business.
+Such analytics should make it easy to see which strategy is the most cost effective.